What is ASC 606?

 Within the transaction agreement, the specific events that denote the completion of the product or service delivery must be clearly stated, as well as the measurable pricing charged to the buyer (and the seller’s collection of the proceeds post-sale and delivery should be reasonable).

-The five-step revenue recognition framework set by ASB 606 is as follows.
+The five-step revenue recognition model set forth by ASC 606 is as follows.

 - Step 1 → Identify the Signed Contract between the Seller and Customer